IvesShen/cs5610-project/readme.txt

     1.6 I lost my dog page
         You can post your lost dog's information here, you just need to click the map to post a marker, and the latitude and longitude information will be shown automatically.
-        (Tip: sometimes the map doesn't show up because of the google map loading issue, just refresh the page and it will work)
+        (Tip: sometimes the map doesn't show up because of the google map loading issue, just refresh the page and it will work :)

     1.7 my lost dogs page
         My lost dog page will list all of your lost dogs, and you can edit the information by click the gear icon on the right side.